CrunchyData/pg_tileserv/README.md

   COMMENT ON COLUMN ne_50m_admin_0_countries.name_long IS 'This is the long name';
   ```

+### Feature id
+The [vector tile specification](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#42-features) allows for an *optional* id field for each feature.
+The id must be unique within the parent layer.

+By default, ``pg_tileserv`` will generate this id field if:

+* the table has a primary key and;
+* the primary key field is one of ``'int2', 'int4', 'int8'``

 ### Table Tile Request Customization

 Most developers will just use the `tileurl` as is, but it possible to add some parameters to the URL to customize behaviour at run time: